HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 4) To adjust the polygon legend colors and range, see the Polygon Data and Color Settings sections of the Polygon tab in Google Sheets.

 5) The code supports multiple polygon layers, which you can add (or delete) by duplicating the Polygons tab.
 Name them Polygons1, Polygons2, etc.

+* TO DO *
+-  Explain: To use both the automatic ColorBrewer Palette and manual colors, insert blanks (goes to automatic palette above), separated by semicolons.

 ### H) Upload and display your own polyline GeoJSON data